Real Property Review Appraiser

 • Uniform Appraisal Standards for Federal Land Acquisitions (Yellow Book) Course (23 hours)

-• Valuation of Conservation Easements and Other Partial Interest in Real Estate (A315) (24 hours)
+• Valuation of Conservation Easements and Other Partial Interest in Real Estate (A420 or A315) (24 hours)

 3. For RPRA, five years of experience in the discipline of appraisal, appraisal review, or a combination of both.
 One year of appraisal review experience within the last five years is required.
 For the discipline of Review Appraisal, experience must include rural appraisal and/or appraisal review of at least 600 hours of the 1,600 hours during each of three years within the past five years.
 The completion of twenty-five (25) narrative reviews or one hundred (100) form reviews shall be considered the equivalent of one year of experience.
 Appraisal experience submitted shall be evaluated the same as the ARA.